hiradary/reoverlay/README.md

   }
 ])
 ```
 <strong>NOTE:</strong> If you're code-splitting your app and you don't want to import all modals in the entry part, you don't need to use this.
-Please refer [usage](#usage-) for more info.
+Please refer to [usage](#usage-) for more info.

 ##### `showModal(modal, props)`